Stories

 Woman

-North African or Middle Eastern country where the interviewee spent most of their life before arriving in Italy
+TRAME considers “country of departure” to be the North African or Middle Eastern country where the interviewee lived for most of their life before arriving in Italy, in accordance with the archival criteria adopted by the CDEC.

 Year of birth: